FAQs and Keyboard Terminology

 Can I get a Keybodo Cover for my PC?

 We only offer Keybodo for PC or Chrome-book on large orders.
 Submit us a request on the Contact Page to reach us.
-For individuals, we will soon be offering a desktop keyboard that can be paired universally with any computer and comes with a free cover with your purchase.
+For individuals, we will soon be offering a universal model that will fit all different laptops!

 Activation Point - The point in the keystroke where the input from the user is recognized and transmitted to the computer